-Surveyor’s Notebook: Going Nuts
+Surveyor’s Notebook: No Wire Nuts Near Salt Water

 I see wire nuts on boats all too often.
 Many times they are installed by an owner as a temporary measure, “just to make sure it’s working,” or by electricians more used to working on houses than boats.
 Just to be clear—wire nuts have no place afloat, and if I see them soon after stepping aboard a boat, I know there is almost always more bad news to come.